- What Are Sites?

 If you go to your competition then the Winners tab you will have the option to start drawing winners.

-If a competition has finished clicking Draw All Winners will choose all winners for a specific campaign.
+If a competition has finished clicking Draw winners will bring up a modal and allow you to choose how many winners to pick.
 Remember if you need 20 winners for a contest you must have allocated 20 prizes in the prize tab (this can always be adjusted at a later date).

 How Does The Random Draw Work